MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ## Step 2: Install the package

-You can install the Return to the Workplace solution by using either of the following options: installing from AppSource or installing with the deployment package.<!--To settle on one term for this.-->
+You can install the Return to the Workplace solution by using either of the following options: installing from AppSource or installing with the deployment package.

 ### Option A - Install the app from AppSource

-1. Go to [AppSource](https://aka.ms/rtw-app)<!--Not working yet, but that's probably expected?--> to install the **Return to the Workplace solution**.
+1. Go to [AppSource](https://aka.ms/rtw-app) to install the **Return to the Workplace solution**.

     > [!div class="mx-imgBorder"]
     > ![Installation page](media/return-to-workplace-installationpage.png "Installation page")